mesege1/dprk_missile_stats/README.md

 * 'Unknown' types started appearing around 2017, and it's slowly increasing Assumetion
 * DPRK likely conducts missile operations covertly

+# Summary
+This data analysis aimed to provide a holistic overview of the DPRK missile trends and shifts over time.
+And we found the pattern of a strategy to present a peaceful front while secretly preparing for war.
+They are willing to engage in diplomatic negotiations or peaceful gestures while maintaining military readiness and preparedness for potential conflicts.
+While they covertly expand their missile capacities and capabilities, the allies must increase attention.

 # Future data projects
 * Correlation between economic situation and missile tests